 - Size: 58mm / 2.28 in (Dia.)

-- This Snap-On Lens Cap can protect your valuable lenses from scratches and dirt
+- Protect your valuable lenses from scratches and dirt

-- The Lens Cap is very handy item to keep in your gear bag, easy and convenient to use
+- Very handy item to keep in your gear bag

 How to Protect a Nikon From Scratches: